 We supervise your dilator treatment to make sure you are comfortable.
 Initially, you will need close supervision and guidance on using the dilators.
 Although we use a lubricating gel, you may have some discomfort in the first three days of using the dilators.
-This is normal as the vaginal skin is being stretched and it usually settles.
+This is normal as the vaginal skin is being stretched.it should settle.

 Using dilators can be emotionally challenging.
-If you feel you would like support with the process, then we can arrange for you to see our clinical psychologist.
+Many of our patients would like support with the process, please just mention this to us and we can arrange for you to see our clinical psychologist.

-You may have a small amount of vaginal bleeding at the start of your treatment so it is important that we show you how to use the dilators correctly.
-This also usually settles after a few sessions.
-Occasionally this may happen at home and you may see some bleeding either on the dilator or as light staining of your pants.
-This is usually due to a slight tearing of the vaginal skin and is not serious but do mention this at your next appointment.
+You may have a small amount of vaginal bleeding at the start of your treatment, so it is important that we show you how to use the dilators correctly.
+The bleeding also usually settles after a few sessions.
+Occasionally this may happen at home, and you may see some bleeding either on the dilator or as light staining of your underwear.
+This is usually due to a slight tearing of the vaginal skin and is not serious but please mention this at your next appointment.

-Most women feel the need to pass urine urgently when they first start using the dilators.
-This is because the vagina and urethra are quite close to each other.
-When the vaginal space is stretched there may be some pressure felt near the bladder or the urethra (the tube that carries urine from the bladder to the outside of the body).
+Most people feel the need to pass urine urgently when they first start using the dilators.
+This is because the vagina and urethra are guite close to each other.
+When the vaginal space is stretched you may feel some pressure near the bladder or the urethra (the tube that carries urine from the bladder to the outside the body).
 This sensation usually settles after a few days when the vagina becomes more stretched.
-It is helpful to let us know if you have a history of urinary symptoms, any problems or urine infections.
-Whilst at home if you have any pain when passing urine you must contact your GP, as you may have an infection and need antibiotics.
+It is helpful to let us know if you have a history of urinary symptoms, any problems, or urine infections.
+Whilst at home if you have any pain when passing urine, it is important to contact your GP, as you may have an infection and need antibiotics.